mlb2251/stitch-artifact/README.md

 - `claim-4-out` contains the output from running the ablation study.
 This includes subfolder `stdout` with the logs of what stitch printed during each ablation run, as well as the subfolder `raw` which includes the jsons that stitch outputted with results from each run.
 - `expected-claim-4-out` is a backup of `claim-4-out` (in case `make clean` or `make claim-4` is run which would overwrite the other copy).
 - `make-claim-4-viz.log` is a log of the output from running `make claim-4-viz`.
 - `make-claim-4.log` is a log of the output from running `make claim-4`.
-Note that timing/memory information has been manually appended to this log file for reference.
+Note that as with claim 1, the timing/memory information has been appended to this log file for reference.

 Generating table from pre-run files:
 ```